Southwest Airlines is the best option for anyone looking to fly or vacation on a budget.

 Plus, if you time it right, Southwest will offer deals where they’ll give anywhere up to 60% more Rapid Reward points per purchase.

-And if you ever have any friends, family members, or significant others that have a boatload of points, be sure to reach out to them that way they can send you the necessary amount of points you need to book your flight.
+And if you have any friends, family members, or significant others with a boatload of points, be sure to reach out to them that way they can send you the necessary points you need to book your flight.

 16. Share Your Opinion to get Rapid Reward Points

-You can actually earn Rapid Reward Points just by filling out a few simple surveys and watching videos or ads.
+You can earn Rapid Rewards Points by completing a few simple surveys and watching videos or ads.

 17. Compare Nearby Airports

-If you are flying out of an area that has multiple airports, you should price check your flights for each applicable location.
+If you are flying out of an area with multiple airports, you should price-check your flights for each appropriate location.

 For example, if you’re flying into Disneyland, you can search for flights into Santa Ana, Long Beach, or LAX.

-You’d be surprised how much cheaper plane tickets are for airports that are only 30-45 minutes from each other.
+You’d be surprised how much cheaper plane tickets are for airports only 30-45 minutes from each other.

 18. Take the Earliest or Latest Flight

-This isn’t always 100% accurate or always the cheapest, but in general the earliest nonstop flight of the day and the latest one is typically the cheapest option.
+This isn’t always 100% accurate or the cheapest, but in generally, the earliest nonstop flight of the day and the latest one is typically the cheapest option.